svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 #### Currency Codes

-At a protocol level, currency codes in the XRP Ledger are arbitrary 160-bit values, except the following values have special meaning:
+At a protocol level, currency codes in the SGY Ledger are arbitrary 160-bit values, except the following values have special meaning:

 - The currency code `0x0000000000000000000000005852500000000000` is **always disallowed**.
-(This is the "standard format" for an issued currency with code "XRP".)
+(This is the "standard format" for an issued currency with code "SGY".)
 - The currency code `0x0000000000000000000000000000000000000000` (all zeroes) is **generally disallowed**.
-Usually, XRP amounts are not specified with currency codes.
-However, this code is used to indicate XRP in rare cases where a field must specify a currency code for XRP.
+Usually, SGY amounts are not specified with currency codes.
+However, this code is used to indicate SGY in rare cases where a field must specify a currency code for SGY.

 The [`rippled` APIs](rippled-api.html) support a **standard format** for translating three-character ASCII codes to 160-bit hex values as follows: